 Because individuals come to therapy with a variety of temperaments, questions, challenges, life experiences, backgrounds, and interests, I do not use a single therapy theory or approach.
 Instead, I work with clients to determine the most appropriate approach or combination of approaches for each.
 These might include one or more of the following, respected and established therapies:

-My standard fee for a first visit is $180; subsequent visits are $120 for a 45-55 minute individual session ($140 for couples) and $170 for an extended (60-80 minute) session.
+My standard fee for a first visit is $190; subsequent visits are $120 for a 45-55 minute individual session ($140 for couples) and $170 for an extended (60-80 minute) session.
 Shorter (phone or in-person) appointments are also possible; these are $60 for 15-30 minutes.
-Note that insurance companies do not cover phone visits.
+I also offer virtual (also knows as "telemed") visits, by way of a HIPAA-compliant audio-video platform, and most insurance plans now reimburse for these visits.
+Note that insurance companies do not generally cover phone (audio only) visits.

 I am an in-network provider for all major health insurance providers, including Medicare and Medicaid plans, and do offer direct billing.
 Insurance companies I am networked with include